 The University of Minnesota is making real-time, difficult decisions in response to COVID-19, while also keeping the wellbeing of students, faculty, and staff at the forefront.
 Learn about changes to campus life here.
 And see how the University is leading on the front lines of COVID-19 treatment, therapies, and vaccines here.

-To address urgent needs, the University established two new funds focused on providing COVID-19 relief to core priorities.
+To address urgent needs, the University established three new funds focused on COVID-19 core priorities.

 You can help

-The impact to front-line caregivers in clinics and hospitals, both here on campus and around the state, is significant and the needs are growing.
-The new U of M Caregiver Emergency Fund will ensure they have the resources and equipment to serve patients as needs grow.
+The U of M Caregiver Emergency Fund ensures that front-line caregivers in clinics and hospitals, both here on campus and around the state, have the resources and equipment to serve patients as needs grow.
+Learn more about how gifts to this fund have supported health care providers during the pandemic.

 Other ways to support the University’s COVID-19 relief efforts